Abbott Diabetes Care – HIPAA Notice of Privacy Practices

 Example: We give information about you to your health insurance plan to determine your eligibility and coverage for a glucose reader.

 - Health Care Operations.
-We can use and share your health information to run and improve our health care services, arrange for legal, auditing and similar services, conduct business planning and development activities, and contact you when necessary.Example: We use health information about you to analyze and manage your use of our cloud-based glucose monitoring platform in order to improve the platform and related services.
+We can use and share your health information to run and improve our health care services, conduct business planning and development activities, and contact you when necessary.Example: We use health information about you to analyze and manage your use of our cloud-based glucose monitoring platform in order to improve the platform and related services.

 Other Uses and Disclosures